 10. MOTOROLA MG7540 Dual Band Wi-Fi Gigabit Router

 You can be confident that your private information will be a little safer with the Motorola MG7540.
 A dedicated firewall and Broadcom chipset provide a higher level of protection against DDoS attacks, while the ability to operate on DFS channels provides it with the means to better direct your internet than most other devices on the market can.
 It also supports Beamforming technology so it can be used as it should in larger spaces.
 The actual design here is compact and not ostentatious, and it's designed to sit out of the way without a tangle of cords.

 Modem Router Combos Buyer’s Guide

 Replacing the modem and the router you get from your cable internet provider is one of the best ways to save money in the long term.
 You earn back a lot on your investment, and quickly.
-And the best way to make the most of your space, budget, and sanity is to replace the cable company’s routers and modems with routers with modems built in.
+And the best way to make the most of your space, budget, and sanity is to replace the cable company’s routers and modems with routers with modems built-in.

-Fortunately, most cable modem manufacturers get the complication and provide a certification process for cable modem router models that they don’t own.
+Fortunately, most cable modem manufacturers understand this complication and provide a certification process for cable modem router models that they don’t own.
 Your best option is to get a model that’s been certified by your internet provider, but even then, things can be a little complicated.
 Sometimes even with certification, you can’t get the best speeds or the best features like parental controls with listed providers.
 So if you’re worried about a product meeting the grade in your home, you’ll want to get a closer look at the fine print with your provider.